 Mr. Hoffman responded to Commissioner Brown and stated that he would guess that the Road Department would use this equipment about 15 times over the course of the year.
-He stated that staff currently used the Gradall to do some of the work and he was trying to limit the Gradall from going out on some of these jobs.
+He stated that staff currently used the Gradall to do some of the work and he was trying to limit the Gradall from going out on some of the jobs.

 Vice Chairman Ognio stated that he would like to see it included in the budget.
-He stated that without the larger piece of equipment and they have to use the smaller one, they are not going to be able to move the tree.
-He stated that they would use the Gradall and if we could extend the life of the Gradall by not using it for this type thing, it would pay off for the county in the long run.
+He stated that without the larger piece of equipment the crew would not be able to move the trees with the smaller equipment.
+He stated that the Road Department would use the Gradall and if they could extend the life of the Gradall by not using it for this type thing, it would pay off for the county in the long run.